gher-uliege/DINCAE.jl/README.md

 Pkg.add("cuDNN")
 ```

-With some adaptions to DINCAE.j, one can probably also use AMD GPUs (with the package `AMDGPU`) and Apple Silicon (with the package `Metal`).
+With some adaptions to `DINCAE.jl`, one can probably also use AMD GPUs (with the package `AMDGPU`) and Apple Silicon (with the package `Metal`).
 PRs to implement support of these GPUs would be very welcome.

 After this, you should be able to load `DINCAE` with: